• /

 Data analysis with metrics and events

-Metrics and events supports three SPA-specific event types: BrowserInteraction, AjaxRequest, and BrowserTiming.
+Metrics and events supports two SPA-specific event types: BrowserInteraction and AjaxRequest, which may be associated with the former when using the SPA agent.
 You can query these events in the query builder to analyze your app's performance and make business decisions.

 Customized data from API

-Use SPA API to obtain the specific data you need, such as custom naming, custom timing, finishline API, or other custom attributes.
+Use SPA API to obtain the specific data you need, such as custom naming, custom timing, or other custom attributes.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.